Considering C-Section? From Op to Recovery, Get the full story! 1/2

 Second, putting the mother to sleep can include several potential risks for both the mother and child.
 Sleep necessitates giving mom medication either through IV or inhalation.
 Both methods often aid medications in finding their way to the baby which can interfere with the normal birthing process.

 Sometimes babies who receive anesthesia through the mother may become lethargic at birth requiring one or several forms of treatment, which we hope to altogether avoid.

-Further, the effects of anesthesia on small children remains unknown today.
-Some evidence from animal studies suggest it may be harmful to long term development, and thus national agencies have suggested delaying any elective surgery on children unless absolutely medically necessary.
+Further, the effects of anesthesia on small children remain unknown today.
+Some evidence from animal studies suggests it may be harmful to long term development, and thus national agencies have suggested delaying any elective surgery on children unless absolutely medically necessary.

 In the end, you will likely prefer to stay awake throughout the procedure; but rest assured, you will not be in pain.

-Please continue to Part 2 of this blog post to read about the preferred type of anesthesia used, epidurals and spinals, the C-Section procedure, and what happens once the baby is delivered!
+Please continue to Part 2 of this blog post to read about the preferred type of anesthesia used, epidurals and spinal, the C-Section procedure, and what happens once the baby is delivered!

 General Disclaimer: All information here is for educational purposes only and is not meant to cure, heal, diagnose nor treat.
 This information must not be used as a replacement for medical advice, nor can the writer take any responsibility for anyone using the information instead of consulting a healthcare professional.
 All serious disease needs a physician.